Replicated tables

 Using replicated dynamic tables enables you to:

-• Update YTsaurus clusters updates with less (or without) downtime for the user.
+- Update YTsaurus clusters with less or no downtime for the user.

 Both sorted and ordered dynamic tables can be replicated.
 Replicas can be synchronous and asynchronous.
 A successful write transaction commit ensures that the data is in synchronous replication and in the replication queue.
 Data will be written to asynchronous replicas in the background.
 For more information, see Replication.

-In order to use replication, one meta-cluster and one or more replica clusters are required.
+Replication requires one meta cluster and one or more replica clusters.
 Setting up replication consists of several steps:

-3. Setting up replicas on the meta-cluster and enabling replication.
+- Setting up replicas on the meta cluster and enabling replication.

 A replicated dynamic table has a schema and tablets defined by the boundary keys.
 The schema of the replicated table must be no wider than that of the replicas (differences are possible during migration of all replicas to a wider schema).